KavyaSriArroju/UMBC-DATA606-Capstone/app/README.md

 # Streamlit Dashboard

-This folder contains the Streamlit dashboard application developed for the PJM Electricity Load Forecasting project.

-The dashboard was created using Streamlit to provide an interactive and user-friendly interface for electricity demand analysis, prediction visualization, and model comparison.
+The Streamlit dashboard application developed for the PJM Electricity Load Forecasting project can be found inside this directory.
+We utilized Streamlit to provide an easy-to-use interface for analyzing electricity demand, showing how predicted demand looks compared to the actual demand along with also giving a model comparison of machine learning.

 ---